CUNYTech/GenderPayGap/README.md

 ## We were able to obtain our data, based on these charts http://developer.dol.gov/expanding-growth/bls-occupational-employment-statistics-survey-oes#OE_FOOTNOTE

 ### Install these packages to allow the project to run properly:
-1. ` npm install express`
+1. ` npm install` - This will scan the package.json file and install all dependencies listed.
-2.  `npm install express3-handlebars`
+2. 'node gpgmain.js' - This will have node run our application.
+And to view the project go to your preferential browser and type in: 'localhost:3000'.

-3.  `npm install body-parser`
+### To install a new module to our project

-After, you should do `node gpgmain.js` to have Node execute our JS file.
-Then you should open up your preferential web browser and type in: `localhost:3000` to run the web app locally.
+You need to do: "npm install --save [module-name]' and that will place the package in our 'package.json' file.